opendocsg/slw-judgments-backfill/2002_SGHC_4/report.md

 **Test for determining whether or not leave should be granted**

 6\.
-The test for determining whether or not leave should be granted to a person to apply for an order of certiorari was considered by the Court of Appeal in _Public Service Commission v Lai Swee Lin Linda_ [2001] 1 SLR 644, 653.
+The test for determining whether or not leave should be granted to a person to apply for an order of certiorari was considered by the Court of Appeal in _Public Service Commission v Lai Swee Lin Linda_ <span class="citation">[2001] 1 SLR 644</span>, 653.
 In that case, LP Thean JA, who adopted Lord Diplock’s threshold test in _National Federation of Self Employed and Small Businesses Ltd_ [1982] AC 617, said at p 653:

  Leave would be granted, if there appears to be a point which might, on further consideration, turn out to be an arguable case in favour of granting to the applicant the relief claimed.